-That's why it's critical for employers to hire people with problem solving skills, especially for roles that require dealing with complex business challenges, tight deadlines, and changing variables.
+That's why employers must hire people with problem-solving skills, especially for roles that require dealing with complex business challenges, tight deadlines, and changing variables.

 What are problem solving skills?